MiYanDoris/GraspVLA-playground/README.md

 python misc/get_success_rate_per_object.py
 ```

-### Running LIBERO Benchmark
+### Evaluate on LIBERO Benchmark
 Once the model server is active, launch the LIBERO benchmark evaluation as shown below.
 Configuration options are available in `config/evaluate_libero_tasks.yaml`.
 ```bash
 python evaluate_libero_tasks.py
 ```

 For faster evaluation, run multiple environments in parallel.
 Adjust the `parallel_env_num` parameter in `config/parallel_eval.yaml` to control the number of concurrent environments.
+We highly recommend add `compile` flag when starting the model server to speed up the evaluation.
 ```bash
 python parallel_eval.py
 ```